 Q: How can you / do you, ensure that your target audience is being reached?

 Fi’s A: There’s no point doing anything if you’re missing your target audience.
 First of all, identify your audience using persona work to really nail down your targets.
 I think this exercise can arguably be carried out with slightly more ease for B2C – but if you’re working in B2B, you should try to understand the tone of voice that your audience resonates with, their behaviours, which platform/s they prefer over others, etc. You’ll probably need to work a bit harder and ‘play detective’ to establish some of these details.
-From here, you can start composing your posts, preferably centralising them all through one tool, so that everything can be monitored and measured in one place.
+From here, you can start composing your posts, preferably centralising them all through one social media publishing tool, so that everything can be monitored and measured in one place.

 Next, you’ll need to go back and look at the results regularly.
 It could be that you learn more about your audience on matters that you couldn’t figure out initially.
 For example, if most of your engagement is happening between 4pm and 6pm everyday, herein lies the opportunity to refine and revisit your posting strategy to fully exploit these peak times of traffic.

 Q: In regards to Content Marketing, what is the best way to generate leads in the current climate?

 Fi’s A: The climate is, in some ways, more difficult than ever.
 There’s so much content out there, and everyone’s a writer; not just your digital marketers, but also your client-facing employees, and members of your C-Suite (who are often attracted by the thought of having their name in digital lights).
 I think the approach is basically still the same as it was a few years ago though – give your audience a good reason to visit your site and leave their details.